dertuxmalwieder/yaydl/README.md

         // Note that yaydl will skip all other handlers then. true
     }

     fn does_video_exist<'a>(&'a self, url: &'a str, webdriver_port: u16) -> Result<bool> {
         // Return true here, if the video exists.
         Ok(false)
     }

+    fn is_playlist<'a>(&'a self, url: &'a str, webdriver_port: u16) -> Result<bool> {
+    	// Return true here, if the download link is a playlist.
+    	Ok(false)
+    }

     fn find_video_title<'a>(&'a self, url: &'a str, webdriver_port: u16) -> Result<String> {
         // Return the video title from <url> here.
         Ok("".to_string())
     }

     fn find_video_direct_url<'a>(&'a self, url: &'a str, webdriver_port: u16, onlyaudio: bool) -> Result<String> {
         // Return the direct download URL of the video (or its audio version) here.
+        // Exception: If is_playlist() is true, return the playlist URL here instead.
         Ok("".to_string())
     }